ritterim/rimdev-blog/_posts/2016-04-15-jekyll-and-iis-web-configuration-in-windows-azure.md

 </rule>
 ```

 All Jekyll pages are statically generated and suffixed with `html`.
-Using the rewrite module, we are able to write the contents of an html file directly into the response.
+Using the rewrite module, we are able to write the contents of an HTML file directly into the response.

 ### Remove WWW